 In April, the Athens Area Community Foundation, the Athens Wellbeing Project, and Envision Athens are partnering with the Georgia Nurses Association to bring 3 virtual training sessions to the region.
 For those who attended one of the three 1-hour sessions, priority registration for the 3-hour session on Friday, April 23rd is now open.
 There will be additional 3-hour trainings held by the Georgia Nurses Association in the future, completion of a 1-hour class is required to register for the 3-hour class.

-This PSA (footage pending) represents the collaboration of the grant partners and key members of the community to create a tool for discussing trauma in the community.
+This PSA, which can be viewed below, represents the collaboration of the grant partners and key members of the community to create a tool for discussing trauma in the community.
 Drawing on information and testimonials from individuals in the community who work with people who have experienced trauma or have themselves experienced trauma in their lifetime, this PSA is the culmination of our work in trauma and seeks to enforce the idea that trauma is a universal experience.
 While most of the people you see in the video live or work in Athens, this video is designed to reach well beyond our 6-county region and is intended to be relatable and informational to people all over the state of Georgia.

 Filmed and edited by Motion House Media’s Matt Hanner and Patrick Stafford, this short PSA is intended to be used from the boardroom to the classroom and everywhere in between to provide information about trauma by answering five questions: